 |

-GPT-Fabric: Folding and Smoothing Fabric by Leveraging Pre-Trained Foundation Models
+GPT-Fabric: Smoothing and Folding Fabric by Leveraging Pre-Trained Foundation Models

 Vedant Raval*, Enyu Zhao*, Hejia Zhang, Stefanos Nikolaidis, Daniel Seita